Centre of the Hungarian County

 ABOVE RIGHT: A park now occupies the plateau of the main defended part of the fortress

-The fortress was built on a loess plateau, about 8 to 11 meters above the neighbouring wetlands.
+The fortress was constructed on a loess plateau, approximately 8 to 11 meters above the surrounding wetlands.
 It was accessible only via an elevated ridge from the north, which now forms the urban core of the present-day town.
-The Danube floodplain surrounded the remaining sides of the plateau.
-Since the stronghold was destroyed in the 18th century, most of our knowledge about its appearance comes from historical sources.
-In a 1726 drawing, the Italian Count Marsigli, who mapped the entire Habsburg-Ottoman border as an envoy during the Turkish wars, depicted the design of the fortress from its final construction phase.
-According to the sketch, the fortress was of Gothic style and comprised two sections separated by a defensive ditch.
-The northern, more spacious part of the stronghold covered a rectangular area measuring 150 by 130 meters, with its longer axis running northwest to southeast.
-The entrance to this section of the fortress was at the midpoint of the northern wall, and the remains of these walls can still be traced along the western and northern edges of the plateau.
+The Danube floodplain bordered the remaining sides of the plateau.
+Since the stronghold was destroyed in the 18th century, most of our knowledge about its appearance is derived from historical sources.
+In a 1726 drawing, the Italian Count Marsigli, who mapped the entirety of the Habsburg-Ottoman border as an envoy during the Turkish wars, illustrated the design of the fortress from its final construction phase.
+According to the sketch, the fortress was built in the Gothic style and consisted of two sections separated by a defensive ditch.
+The northern, more spacious part of the stronghold covered a rectangular area measuring 150 by 130 meters, with its longer axis orientated northwest to southeast.
+The entrance to this section of the fort was located at the midpoint of the northern wall, and the remnants of these walls can still be traced along the western and northern edges of the plateau.

-Parts of an 11th–12th-century necropolis, discovered during excavations, were arranged around a masonry structure likely used for sacred purposes.
-Historical records show that a church dedicated to the Virgin Mary once existed within the fortress, along with a Franciscan monastery established in the mid-14th century.
+Parts of an 11th– to 12th-century necropolis discovered during excavations were arranged around a masonry structure likely used for sacred purposes.
+Historical records indicate that a church dedicated to the Virgin Mary once existed within the fortress, along with a Franciscan monastery established in the mid-14th century.
 Today, the site is home to the Stari Grad Hotel and a park featuring a model of the Danube’s course.
-The southern part of the fortress, which is almost destroyed, had an irregular triangular layout.
-The foundations of a 15th-century tower with pilasters and a section of the wall are all that survive.
-Currently, archaeological work is underway on this tower, while the previous protective and exploratory investigations of the whole fortress were conducted in 1968, 1986, and 2003.
+The southern part of the fortress, which is nearly in ruins, has an irregular triangular layout.
+The foundations of a 15th-century tower with pilasters and a section of the wall are all that remain.
+Currently, archaeological work is underway on this tower, while previous protective and exploratory investigations of the entire fortress were conducted in 1968, 1986, and 2003.

 List of References